surfscape/gateway/README.md

-# SurfScape Web Services
+# SurfScape Gateway
-> Main channel that hosts and offers services troughout SurfScape projects
+> SurfScape Web Services

-The portal can be access in [surfscape.github.io/services](https://surfscape.github.io/services)
+This repository is responsible to host the website to SurfScape Gateway (AKA SurfScape Web Services) where we host various data files that are distrubed to various SurfScape projects.
+These include update data, signatures, and other data normally in .JSON format.

-## Currently hosting
+The portal can be access in [surfscape.github.io/gateway](https://surfscape.github.io/gateway)

-- **Celer Signatures** - signatures in .JSON format for the cleaning engine in the Celer toolbox
+## Currently serving

-- **SurfScape Gateway** - SurfScape app update scheme
+- **Celer Signatures** - the public signatures that power the Celer cleaning engine